-When I got old, whenever I thought that I had recently purchased an item it turned out that it had expired already.
+When I got old, too many times when I thought that I had recently purchased an item it turned out that I had bought it much earlier than I believed, and it had expired.
 So now I mark the expiration dates with big, black letters on everything.
 Except on myself.

 Day One, the day of the Second Pfizer Vaccine.
 Massachusetts General Hospital was as amazingly efficient and fast as with the first vaccine.
 Again, the nurses were a beautiful, cheerful and attentive crew, so it was actually a very pleasant experience!
 Or it could be that after a year of seclusion anything happening outside my house feels like stepping out to dance with Fred Astaire...